 Happy people enjoy their work.
-They don’t pursue it for the money or fame but for the satisfaction it brings.
-Those stuck in an unfulfilled job that pays well, soon find it is not the way to happiness.
-Whilst it is rewarding being remunerated for your skills, money is just one aspect of job satisfaction.
-Pursue a job or career you enjoy.
-If you are not respected at work, find a satisfying job you enjoy; I assure you they exist.
-Many people waste their best years making money for their families while putting their passion on hold.
-However, your happiness is a priority too.
-Author Jonathan Fields states in How to Live a Good Life: “What about money?
+They don’t pursue it for money or fame, but for the satisfaction it brings to their lives.
+We don’t discover happiness being stuck in an unfulfilled job because the money is good.
+While being remunerated for your skills is rewarding, money represents one aspect of job satisfaction.
+Therefore, pursue something you enjoy doing.
+If you are not respected in your job or if your colleagues are not friendly, it’s best to pursue a career that provides inner peace.
+Many people waste their best years trying to make money for their families.
+Your happiness is a high priority too.
+Author Jonathan Fields echoes this sentiment in his book How to Live a Good Life: “What about money?
 It matters.
 But not the way you might think.
-If you’re living in poverty and can’t cover your basics, every dollar earned increases happiness and life satisfaction.
+If you live in poverty and can’t cover your basics, every dollar earned increases happiness and life satisfaction.
 Once your living expenses are comfortably covered, though, more money has little, if any, effect on happiness.”

-Avoid being fixated on your earlier failures.
-What’s gone is gone and to ruminate on the future only invites added stress and worry.
-You don’t know what will happen next, let alone predict your next step.
-So what is the point of worrying?
-Live in the present moment and enjoy it while you can.
-There is much to be gained with your focus on the present moment, such as taking in the beauty of life and reduced stress.
-The well acclaimed Buddhist author Ezra Bayda affirms this idea in his book The Authentic Life: Zen Wisdom for Living Free from Complacency and Fear: “In short, happiness doesn’t come from making happiness the goal — it comes from being able to appreciate the journey, particularly the present-moment experience of our life.”
+Refrain from getting stuck in previous failures.
+What’s gone is gone, and avoid thinking about the future.
+You still control what happens but cannot predict your next step.
+So what’s the point of worrying about it?
+Live in the present moment and enjoy this moment in which you are alive.
+There is much to be gained from being present moment orientated such that you take in the beauty of life around you and release stress levels.
+The well-acclaimed Buddhist author Ezra Bayda affirms this message in his book The Authentic Life: Zen Wisdom for Living Free from Complacency and Fear: “In short, happiness doesn’t come from making happiness the goal—it comes from being able to appreciate the journey, particularly the present-moment experience of our life.”

-Step away to re-establish your goals and maintain a flexible approach.
-This requires an open mind and positive thinking.
-Choose happiness as your primary goal instead of allowing other competing areas to overshadow it.
-You are not defined by one perspective and can choose a positive attitude in any moment.
-You can accept failure, which does little to help you move towards happiness or develop a positive outlook.
-No matter your choice, there will be another day to reveal your best self since conditions are continually changing.
-Embrace change with an open mind and life will unfold better than you imagine.
+Don’t hesitate to step away to re-establish your goals and have a flexible approach.
+This understanding requires an open mind and positive thinking.
+You have to choose happiness.
+You are never stuck with a single perspective.
+You decide how to deal with conditions in your life.
+You either accept failure while developing a positive attitude or shift into negativity, which does nothing to help you move toward happiness.
+No matter what happens, there will be another day, and conditions will continually change.
+Accept changes with an open mind, and life will unfold better than you imagine.
 “Real happiness comes not when you choose to be happy, but when you discover the things that will make you happy and then do them,” affirms author Jonathan Fields.

-Whilst it’s fine to be ambitious, envy will only make you unhappy.
-Comparison to others has its limitations.
-We can become too invested in the lives of others and lose track of our journey.
-Everyone’s circumstances differ.
-To compare yourself to others will lead you towards emptiness and misery.
-Whilst other people’s lives may look perfect from the outside, there is a hidden story we are unaware of.
-Whilst it helps to learn from them, too much competition can ruin your peace of mind.
-Focus on your dreams and goals and enjoy your achievements and success.
-Savour them instead of being competitive.
+While it’s good to be ambitious, envy will only make you unhappy.
+Comparison with others has a specific limit.
+We can become overly invested in the lives of others and lose track of our journey.
+Everyone’s circumstances differ from yours, and comparing yourself to others will only take you down a road of emptiness and misery.
+While other people’s lives may look cheerful from the outside, there is always a hidden story behind the scenes which we’re unaware of.
+It will help you to learn things from others, but more competition won’t help you to maintain your peace of mind.
+Focus on your dreams and goals, and enjoy your achievements and success.

-Most people worry about something, yet 90% of your worries do not come to pass.
-You might worry about the future when the future is uncertain.
-Avoid fixating on the worst in a situation since it is detrimental to your health.
-Learn to live for today, instead of tomorrow.
-Similarly, avoid worrying about what others think of you because it doesn’t matter.
-Be your true self instead of hiding behind a façade to appease others.
-No matter what you do or who you are, you will never please everyone.
-If you please some people, you will offend others, so strive to be your best self.
-I enjoy author Mary O’Malley’s perspective in her book What’s in the Way Is the Way: A Practical Guide for Waking Up to Life: “If your happiness is dependent on Life being a particular way, it is a given that the flow of Life will eventually dissolve the circumstances that are bringing you happiness, just like the tide washes away your writing in the sand.”
+Most of us worry about something, but 90% of our worries do not come to pass.
+We worry about the future, but we know the future is uncertain.
+Most of us think of the worst that can happen and continue to worry and fixate on it.
+Stop worrying and live your life for today instead of worrying about what will happen tomorrow.
+Don’t worry about what others think of you.
+When you stop worrying, you can be your true self.
+Remember, no matter what you do or who you are, you can never please everyone.
+If you please some people, you will offend others.
+So it’s essential to be yourself.
+I enjoy author Mary O’Malley’s perspective in her book What’s in the Way Is the Way: A Practical Guide for Waking Up to Life, where she states: “If your happiness is dependent on Life being a particular way, it is a given that the flow of Life will eventually dissolve the circumstances that are bringing you happiness, just like the tide washes away your writing in the sand.”

-Without a positive outlook, there is little happiness to circulate in our lives.
-To follow the advice mentioned above, develop an optimistic attitude.
-It requires work and frequent attention but the rewards are worth it.
-As I have seen from my life, everything happens for our highest good, even if we are unware of it.
+Without a positive outlook, there can be no happiness.
+To follow the advice mentioned above, try to maintain a positive outlook toward life.
+As I have seen in my own life, everything happens for our highest good, even if we are unaware of it at the time.
 Have you recently been fired from a job?
-Maybe an exciting career awaits you beyond your current job?
-Add a twist of positivity to what transpires and your life will change for the better.
-Spiritual author and teacher Adyashanti touches on this principle in his book Falling into Grace: “Most of us don’t want to be bothered.
-We don’t want our search for happiness to have any difficulty in it.
-What we really want is to be given happiness on a platter.
-But to find what true happiness is, we must actually be willing to be disturbed, surprised, wrong in our assumptions—and cast into a very deep well of unknowing.”
+A new and exciting career is waiting for you, which you would not have considered if you were in the same position.
+Add a twist of positivity to everything that transpires in your life, and you’ll find your life changing for the better.
+In his book Falling into Grace, spiritual author and teacher Adyashanti touches on this idea: “Most of us don’t want to be bothered.
+We don’t want our search for happiness to be difficult.
+What we want is to be given happiness on a platter.
+But to find true happiness, we must be willing to be disturbed, surprised, wrong in our assumptions—and cast into a bottomless well of unknowing.”